Home <

 well.

-Distribute the meeting agenda a day before the meeting and make sure
+Distribute the meeting agenda a day before the meeting (earlier if there is a lot of advance reading or preparation to do) and make sure

 Golden Rule #3: Stick to a schedule.